 Making life easier for your copywriting clients shows you care.
 And the branding helps you look professional.

-All of the elements I’ve listed so far are pretty much essential for a basic copy deck.
-The purpose of this information is to make sure your client understands the copy in front of them and to make it easy to implement once it’s approved.
+All of the elements I’ve listed so far are pretty much essential for a basic copywriting copy deck.
+The purpose of this information is to make sure your client understands the copy in front of them (and to feel like you’ve done your job, well) and to make it easy to implement once it’s approved.

 The easier you can make the revision and implementation process, the better!
 As I said, making life easier for your clients shows you care.
 And that’s what will get you repeat business.